Taxation of international executives

 |Wage & salary income||Limits|

-Standard tax credit: all employment income earners are eligible to claim tax credit amounting to KRW 130,000, if he/she does not claim any above special deduction or special tax credit.
+Standard tax credit: all employment income earners are eligible to claim tax credit amounting to KRW130,000, if they do not claim any above special deduction or special tax credit.

-This calculation assumes a married taxpayer (a foreigner) resident in Korea with two children whose three-year assignment begins 1 January 2015 and ends 31 December 2017.
-The taxpayer’s base salary is USD100,000 and the calculation covers three years.
+This calculation10 assumes a married taxpayer (a foreigner) resident in Korea with two children whose 3-year assignment begins 1 January 2015 and ends 31 December 2017.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.